The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models: Experimental Validation

-Finally, we examined the impact of 30-epoch finetuning with soft MvP on SQuAD, targeting 90\% sparsity (not shown in the Table).
-We obtained an (F1, EM) combination of $(87.42, 79.83)$ for MvP.
-The F1 gap in favor of O-BERT-S is lower than at 10 epochs, suggesting that additional finetuning helps all methods; yet, it is far from negligible.
+\textbf{Extended pruning and fine-tuning.} Next, we examine effects of extending the gradual schedule to 30 epochs, matching the setup used for LT-BERT~\cite{chen2020lottery}.
+The only difference compared to our 10 epoch setup is that we now prune with oBERT every four epochs, and rewind learning rate after each pruning step.
+The extended setup leaves more time to recover from pruning, which reflects in the improved results in Table~\ref{tab:10_30_gradual} (\textit{30 Epochs} section).
+We report the mean over three runs.
+For additional evaluation metrics and standard deviations please see Tables \ref{tab:10_30_gradual_v2} and \ref{tab:10_30_gradual_stdev} in the Appendix.
+The results show a clear accuracy difference between oBERT and LT-BERT, especially at high sparsities.
+This difference is justified since the LT based approach attempts to mainly transfer \emph{network connectivity}, whereas the oBERT can also benefit from the weight values.
+Finally, we examined the impact of extended setup with Soft MvP on SQuAD, targeting 90\% sparsity (not shown in the Table), leading to an (F1, EM) combination of $(87.42, 79.83)$ for MvP.
+The F1 gap in favor of oBERT is lower than at 10 epochs, suggesting that extended finetuning helps all methods; yet, it is far from negligible.